rwxrob/zet/20220426211807/README.md

 additions of technology where available, not dependencies.

     KEG/
-      recent             - lastmod(isosec), path, titles
+      manifest           - sorted by lastmod(isosec), path
+      sigs               - GPG signatures by path, one per line types/
+        infotag/
           README.md
-    README.md.sig        - optional GPG signature
+        zettel/
+          README.md
+        lab/
+          README.md
+        cv/
+          README.md
+        post/
+          README.md
+    README.md
     zet/
-      20220426213407/    - KN Type: Zettel, isosec unique identifier README.md
+      K20220426213407/    - KN Type: Zettel, isosec unique identifier README.md
-        README.md.sig
     lab/
-      20220426213452/    - KN Type: Lab
+      K20220426213452/    - KN Type: Lab
         README.md
-        README.md.sig
         foo.go
         go.mod
     info/
       README.md          - KN Type: InfoTags, multiple h1 tags, <380 each
-      README.md.sig
     cv/                  - KN Type: CV
       README.md          - partially generated from data.yaml
-      README.md.sig
       data.yaml          - main file
       gen.go             - generator
     foo/                 - anything needing short url, generated README.md          - standard KN node file
-      README.md.sig
       README.gotmpl      - (extra but allowed)
       data.yaml          - standard KN node file
-      data.yaml.sig
-      gen.go             - anything with gen triggers generation posts/               - KN Type: Post
+      gen.go             - anything with gen triggers generation posts/               - KN Type: Post (edited for publication) README.md
-      README.md
-      README.md.sig

 Note that *no Web code of any kind is allowed in any KEG node* (unless, of course, the content itself is *about* Web development).
 This is by design.
-Web pages are one form to which KEG Markdown may be rendered.
+Web pages are one form to which KEG Markdown may be rendered, but rendering is out of scope for the KEG project.

-This does prevent someone from mixing rendered Web pages *next to* a KEG site, say if both are in the same GitHub repo.
+However, someone may want rendered Web pages *next to* a KEG site, say if both are in the same GitHub repo.
 Since KEG does not fundamentally depend on Git it could still be saved there for convenience.
 The same goes for hosting on a web server.
-I could have `rwx.gg` pointing to my rendered web pages while `keg.rwx.gg` points to the raw KEG data being served over HTTP, FTP, Gopher, or `rsync` (since nothing about KEG cares about the transport protocol).
+For example, I could have `rwx.gg` pointing to my rendered web pages while `keg.rwx.gg` points to the raw KEG data being served over HTTP, FTP, Gopher, or Secure Shell (`scp`, `rsync`, since nothing about KEG cares about the transport protocol).
 A KEG node is just another static site to be mirrored, that's it.

 One fundamental different this separation has from previous designs is that there is no longer an optional `index.html` that lives next to the